Think-tank report on Uighur labour in China lists global brands

 Apple referred Reuters to an earlier statement that said “Apple is dedicated to ensuring that everyone in our supply chain is treated with the dignity and respect they deserve.
 We have not seen this report but we work closely with all our suppliers to ensure our high standards are upheld.”

+Telecoms giant Huawei Technologies Co Ltd said it has read the report and is looking into the matter.

+“Huawei requires all our suppliers to comply with international labour standards and applicable laws as a condition of doing business with us,” a spokesman said.

-The other companies mentioned in the introduction to ASPI’s report - BMW, Gap Inc , Huawei Technologies Co Ltd, Nike Inc, Samsung and Sony Corp did not respond to requests for comment on Monday.
+The other companies mentioned in the introduction to ASPI’s report - BMW, Gap Inc, Nike Inc, Samsung and Sony Corp did not respond to requests for comment on Monday.

 O-Film Technology did not respond to a request for a comment either.

 Volkswagen told Reuters in a statement that none of the listed companies is a direct supplier.
-It said the company holds “direct authority” in all parts of its business and “respects minorities, employee representation and social and labour standards.”
+It said the company holds “direct authority” in all parts of its business and “respects minorities, employee representation and social and labour standards”.

 The report said a small number of the brands, including Abercrombie & Fitch Co [ANF.N], advised vendors to terminate their relationships with these companies in 2020, and others denied direct contractual relationships with the suppliers.